 timeSeriesData – is a vector of integer arrays.
 There is one vector element for each point of interest; this element is an integer array containing the indices into dateData for times in which the spacecraft is visible from the point of interest.

-discreteEventData – is an vector of visiblePOIReport vectors.
-Each point of interest has a single vector of POI reports, the containing vector is indexed by the POI number.
+discreteEventData – is a vector of visiblePOIReport vectors.
+Each point of interest has a single vector of POI reports, and the containing vector is indexed by the POI number.

 numEventsPerPoint – is an IntegerArray (vector of integers) containing a counter of the number of times each point is in the sensor FOV.